 When it comes to functionality, an electric water heater is typically easier to operate than the standard gas water heater.
-Since the system operates purely on electrical power, you never have to bother turning the gas on to start it.
-This makes the electric water heater much simpler to manage.
+If you are analyzing the accessibility benefits of electric water heaters vs gas systems, the resources required to power an electric water heater are more accessible to homeowners.

 Naturally, electric heaters are healthier for the environment.
 Since these systems are energy-efficient and can be powered through renewable energy sources, they wreak less havoc on the environment.